naik24/ImageProcessing-ComputerVision/Soccer Object Detection/readme.md

 YOLOv10 comes with a new family of real-time end-to-end detectors with different model scales, i.e. YOLOv10-N/S/M/B/L/X. YOLOv10 can significantly outperform previous state-of-the-art models in terms of computation-accuracy trade-offs across various model scales.

 <p align = "center"><img src = "https://github.com/naik24/ImageProcessing-ComputerVision/assets/69704762/196e87ac-a739-4897-b291-fcde1edb8ef8"></p>

-In this project, we train the YOLOv10 model to detect players, referees, football and the goalkeeper on a soccer field.

 ## Installing Dependencies